mwhalen805/507_finalproject/README.md

 - View the total number of trade clusters
 - Find the bottleneck countries

-Note that trade_graph.py is quite slow due to the large volume of data it must pull, so it make take 30 seconds to a minute to load.
+Note that trade_graph.py is quite slow due to the large volume of data it must pull, so it may take 30 seconds to a minute to load.

 I also developed a web app to display this information in a more visual way.
 I used Flask for the back end and React for the front end.
 To access the web app:
 1. Open a terminal, cd into the flask_backend folder, and run "python app.py"